KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 * Install Unity editor 2021.3 or later versions;

 * Install all the following required packages from `Window -> Package Manager`:
-* -AR Foundation
+* -AR Foundation;
-* -ARCore XR Plugin
+* -ARCore XR Plugin;
-* -ARCore Extensions (link: ....)
+* -ARCore Extensions (link: ....);

-* Connect to the ARCore Cloud Anchor API from  `Edit --> Project Settings -> XR Plug-in Management -> ARCore Extensions` by selecting the option `API Key` from the drop-down menu `Android Authentication Strategy` and pasting the following key `AIzaSyAfzBVfUoXcPlFHWhEW8Xl5K8NBVBe5RBI`
+* Connect to the ARCore Cloud Anchor API from  `Edit --> Project Settings -> XR Plug-in Management -> ARCore Extensions` by selecting the option `API Key` from the drop-down menu `Android Authentication Strategy` and pasting the following key `AIzaSyAfzBVfUoXcPlFHWhEW8Xl5K8NBVBe5RBI`;

-* If the previous `API Key` does not work please follow this procedure to generate your own API Key: (link: .....)
+* If the previous `API Key` does not work please follow this procedure to generate your own API Key: (link: .....);